Orland, Georgia

 Orland is an unincorporated community in Treutlen County, in the U.S. state of Georgia.

 History

-A post office called Orland was established in 1902, and remained in operation until 1933.
+A post office called Orland was established in 1902 and remained operational until 1933.

 The Georgia General Assembly incorporated Orland as a town in 1908.
 The town's municipal charter was dissolved in 1915.
+The Macon, Dublin and Savannah Railroad once had a station in Orland as part of their Macon Subdivision.

+On April 15, 2007, a tornado struck Orland.